 At the waterfront, we next heard from Hanford downwinder Patricia Hoover (pictured above, along with the ASL interpreter), who read the poem August 6 by critically acclaimed poet Janice Mirikitani.
 This powerful poem speaks directly, and heartrendingly, to the tragedy and horror of the bombing of Hiroshima.
 As a Hanford downwinder whose health has been negatively impacted by exposure to radiation from the Hanford Nuclear Reservation in Richland, Washington, where materials for the bomb used at Nagasaki were developed, Patricia's personal connection to the story of nuclear weapons use in Japan in 1945 made her reading of the poem all the more evocative.

 Following Patricia's reading, we were treated to a dance performance by a group of Pacific Islander youth.
 These young performers reminded us of the humanity we share with the peoples of the Pacific Islands, a region of the world that remains vibrant and hopeful despite decades of catastrophic nuclear testing.
-The smiles on their faces and the joy in their movement served as reminder of why Oregon PSR does our work for nuclear weapons abolition, so that these and other young people can grow up in a world free from the decades-long threat of nuclear annihilation.
+The smiles on their faces and the joy in their movement served as reminders of why Oregon PSR does our work for nuclear weapons abolition: so that these and other young people can grow up in a world free from the decades-long threat of nuclear annihilation.

 After the dance performance, our final speaker for the evening, Martin Hart-Landsberg (pictured above, right), Professor Emeritus at Lewis and Clark College, discussed the historical background and recent developments with regard to the nuclear weapons relationship between the United States and North Korea.
-Martin spoke of the failures of diplomacy and policies that have lead to the current situation, wherein the people of North Korea suffer as a result of sanctions while the nation's government continues to press ahead with nuclear weapons production, as well as developments in efforts to denuclearize the Korean continent.
+Martin spoke of the failures of diplomacy and policies that have led to the current situation, wherein the people of North Korea suffer as a result of sanctions while the nation's government continues to press ahead with nuclear weapons production, as well as developments in efforts to denuclearize the Korean continent.
 Martin made it clear that continuing to push our own country's elected representatives to pursue peaceful solutions to international conflict while reducing the readiness to resort to nuclear weapons use is paramount in establishing more positive relationships between the two countries, as well as to improving the lives of the citizens of North Korea.

 Emcee Jesse Gasper provided closing remarks, and then our event drew to a close with another thunderous taiko performance by Unit Souzou.
-Our audience members then joined a procession (pictured above), led by Reverend Ikenaga, to the Children Remember: Nuclear Stories Through Memories, Relationships, and Art event just across the street, where we continued to learn about nuclear weapons abolition while remembering the victims of both the bombs use and their testing.
+Our audience members then joined a procession (pictured above), led by Rev. Ikenaga, to the Children Remember: Nuclear Stories Through Memories, Relationships, and Art event just across the street, where we continued to learn about nuclear weapons abolition while remembering the victims of both the bombs use and their testing.

 Our most sincere thanks to everyone who came out for the Facing America's Nuclear Legacy: Hiroshima, Nagasaki, & the Pacific Islands event, to all of our speakers and performers, and to everyone who supported this event through financial contributions.
 We couldn't have organized such a powerful, impactful event without your support and involvement.
 Oregon PSR is honored to lift up the voices of those affected by nuclear weapons, as well as those who are working with us for the abolition of this inherently dangerous and life-threatening technology.